Ezrahel/Speech-to-text/README.md

 2. Open a terminal and navigate to the directory containing the script.

 3. Run the script using the following command:
+4. To perform speech recognition on a recorded audio file: python script_name.py path_to_audio_file.wav

+5.To perform live speech recognition using the microphone: python script_name.py live

-4. The script will prompt you to provide the name of the audio file.
+6. The script will prompt you to provide the name of the audio file.
 Enter the name of the audio file (e.g., `your_audio.wav`) and press Enter.

-5. The script will perform speech-to-text conversion using the Google Web Speech API and display the recognized text on the terminal.
+7. The script will perform speech-to-text conversion using the Google Web Speech API and display the recognized text on the terminal.

 ## Notes